wwarthen/RomWBW/Source/Doc/UserGuide.md

 Alternatively, you can create your own hard disk image with the specific slice contents you choose.

-### Combo Hard Disk Physical Layout
+### Standard Hard Disk Layout

 As previously described in [Hard Disk Layouts], the exact placement of slices and optional FAT partition will vary depending on which disk layout (hd512 or hd1k) you are using and your partition table entries.
-To simplify the use of hard disk images, RomWBW has adopted standard partition table entries for disk image files provided.
+To simplify the use of hard disk images, RomWBW has adopted a standard partition layout for disk image files provided.
 This standard layout is used to produce the Combo Disk Images described below.

 These partition sizes and locations were chosen to: